cevataykans/nwdaf-otel/README.md

   * make uninstall to erase the cluster
   * make stop to stop the instance of the **NWDAF** launched before

+## How to Build

+* Changes made to code trigger CI, which then builds up a Docker image.
+* Local helm chart always deploys the latest image.

 ## Packages

 * clients -> contains code related to communciation with other services: NRF, prometheus ...